 HMRC record keeping for the self-employed: what to keep and for how long

-This guide covers exactly what records you are legally required to keep as a self-employed tradesperson in the UK, how long you need to keep them, and the practical ways to make the whole thing much less painful.
+This guide explains what records you need to keep as a self-employed tradesperson in the UK, how long to keep them, and offers tips to make the process easier.

 What records must you keep?

-HMRC requires self-employed people to keep records of their business income and expenses.
-In practice, for a tradesperson this means:
+HMRC requires you to maintain records of your business income and expenses.
+As a tradesperson, this usually includes:

 Income records

-- Records of any cash payments received (a cash book or log)
+- Records of cash payments received (such as a cash book)

-- Records of any payments in kind (rare, but they count as income)
+- Records of payments in kind (though uncommon, still considered income)

 Expense records

-- Receipts for all materials and tools purchased for the business
+- Receipts for materials and tools bought for the business

-- Fuel receipts or mileage log if you claim vehicle costs
+- Fuel receipts or a mileage log if claiming vehicle expenses

 - Insurance premiums, subscription receipts